-- B. Volunteer Diver. - 1) Adheres to the standards contained within this Manual when conducting dives. - 2) Refuses to dive when in their judgment, conditions are unsafe, or if they would be violating the precepts of their training or the requirements in this Manual. - 3) Maintains good physical condition and a high level of diving proficiency. - 4) Reports to the DM or LD any changes of a physical or psychological nature that may adversely impact their or their buddy's fitness to dive. - 5) Stops or does not continue a dive if problems exist of a physical or psychological nature that can compromise the safety of the diver or dive team. - 6) Ensures diving equipment used is maintained in a safe operating condition.
+B. Volunteer Diver.

+- 1) Adheres to the standards contained within this Manual when conducting dives. - 2) Refuses to dive when in their judgment, conditions are unsafe, or if they would be violating the precepts of their training or the requirements in this Manual. - 3) Maintains good physical condition and a high level of diving proficiency. - 4) Reports to the DM or LD any changes of a physical or psychological nature that may adversely impact their or their buddy's fitness to dive. - 5) Stops or does not continue a dive if problems exist of a physical or psychological nature that can compromise the safety of the diver or dive team. - 6) Ensures diving equipment used is maintained in a safe operating condition. - 7) Adheres to the buddy system, actively monitors buddy status, including, but not limited to, cylinder pressure, and intervenes to the maximum extent practicable to ensure the safety of the dive team.

-- 7) Adheres to the buddy system, actively monitors buddy status, including, but not limited to, cylinder pressure, and intervenes to the maximum extent practicable to ensure the safety of the dive team. - C. Unit Diving Supervisor. - 1) Reviews documentation from the applicant for compliance with minimum requirements. - 2) Reviews and maintains copies of signed forms from the NOAA hiring authority. - 3) Inspects Volunteer Divers' equipment for proper operating condition, reviews maintenance records, and replaces items not considered serviceable with other equipment provided by the diver or with NOAA equipment. - 4) Administers the written examination and conducts or delegates authority to conduct checkout dive(s). - 5) Forwards documentation and recommendation to LODO. - 6) Approves individuals to supervise volunteer diving activities. - D. LODO.
-Reviews documentation and recommendations from the UDS, and forwards to the NDPM within ten (10) business days. - E. NOAA Diving Program Manager. - 1) Reviews documentation and recommendation from the UDS and LODO and makes final decision on acceptance of candidate. - 2) Reports decision to LODO and UDS in writing within ten (10) days of receipt of package from LODO.
+C. Unit Diving Supervisor.

+- 1) Reviews documentation from the applicant for compliance with minimum requirements. - 2) Reviews and maintains copies of signed forms from the NOAA hiring authority. - 3) Inspects Volunteer Divers' equipment for proper operating condition, reviews maintenance records, and replaces items not considered serviceable with other equipment provided by the diver or with NOAA equipment. - 4) Administers the written examination and conducts or delegates authority to conduct checkout dive(s). - 5) Forwards documentation and recommendation to LODO. - 6) Approves individuals to supervise volunteer diving activities. - D. LODO.
+Reviews documentation and recommendations from the UDS, and forwards to the NDPM within ten (10) business days. - E. NOAA Diving Program Manager. - 1) Reviews documentation and recommendation from the UDS and LODO and makes final decision on acceptance of candidate. - 2) Issues an authorization to dive and directs NDC staff to create an NDL profile. - 3) Reports decision to LODO and UDS in writing within ten (10) days of receipt of complete package from LODO.